Welcome to the Penn State family!

-New Student Orientation (NSO) has three parts.
-Here's an overview and links to where you can get more information about each part.
+New Student Orientation (NSO) consists of three sections.
+Here's an overview and links that will take you to more information about each section.

-You will take online placement tests in math and chemistry from the comfort of your home beginning in March.
-Once your tests are complete, you will be invited to an on-campus day of academic preparation.
-You’ll meet with an educational consultant and an academic advisor to plan your fall schedule.
-A concurrent track for parents will address issues most relevant to them, such as how to pay the bill and what they can expect once you enroll.
+Beginning in March, you'll complete the Educational Planning Survey and take the online ALEKS Math Placement Assessment from the comfort of your home.
+Once your test is completed, you'll be able to make your reservation to attend NSO this summer beginning April 2016.
+On the date of your choice you will meet with an educational consultant and an academic adviser to plan your fall schedule.
+A concurrent track for parents/guardians will address issues most relevant to them, such as how to pay University bills and what to expect once their student is enrolled.

 This day is dedicated to bringing you together with other new students to kick off your new life at Penn State.
-This required orientation program prepares you for the academic challenges that lie ahead while sharing resources to enhance your success as a new Penn State student.
-This pride group, made up of student peer leaders, faculty, staff, and other new students, will be instrumental in acclimating you to the campus and in helping you meet other students.
+The Orientation program, which is required, prepares you for the academic challenges that lie ahead and will offer resources that will enhance your success as a new Penn State student.
+Your "Pride Group," which is comprised of student peer leaders, faculty, staff, and other new students, will be instrumental in acclimating you to the campus and helping you meet other students.
 The day is designed to ensure an enthusiastic and positive start to your educational journey at Penn State.

 NSO: First-Year Experience and Success